microsoft/pxt/docs/writing-docs/macros.md

 ### cards

-The **cards** language displays a code card for each function call.
+The **cards** "language" displays a code card for each function call.

     ```cards
     basic.showNumber(0);